Naeural AI OS -- Decentralized ubiquitous computing MLOps execution engine: Architecture

 In \textbf{\figurename{\ref{fig:aixp_overall}}} the regional validation nodes coordinate the communication between nearby local nodes as well as provide inter-region distributed ledger data synchronization.

-The \emph{Proof-of-AI protocol (PoAI)} \ref{alg:rewards} manages the rewarding of users who operate \textbf{AiXpand E2} processing nodes.
+The \emph{Proof-of-AI protocol (PoAI)} \ref{alg:rewards} manages the rewarding of users who operate \textbf{Naeural E2} processing nodes.
 This incentivizes the provision of compute power by both miners and service consumers.
-Miners use the \textbf{AiXpand E2} solely for decentralized job execution, while service consumers use specific functionalities or applications developed by \textbf{AiXpand} content creators and service providers.
-As previously mentioned, an in-depth explanation of public on-chain algorithms and procedures is beyond the purpose of this paper, however the pseudo-code algorithmic approach of \textbf{AiXpand Proof of AI (PoAI)} can be analyzed in the current paper.
+Miners use the \textbf{Naeural E2} solely for decentralized job execution, while service consumers use specific functionalities or applications developed by \textbf{Naeural} content creators and service providers.
+As previously mentioned, an in-depth explanation of public on-chain algorithms and procedures is beyond the purpose of this paper, however the pseudo-code algorithmic approach of \textbf{Naeural Proof of AI (PoAI)} can be analyzed in the current paper.

-In order to summarize the funds allocation and distribution in our job execution agnostic reward pools we will denote: $T_{N}$ the total time a given \textit{node} $N$, identified by a unique smart-contract based on a \textit{Node Deed} in the overall population of all $A$ \textbf{AiXpand Processing Nodes}, is alive in the network; $T_{epoch}$ the protocol epoch time which is the interval used to calculate and distribute a round of rewards to all active nodes; $E$ the total number of epochs since the protocol genesys; $P_{N_E}$ the power score of a given node $N$ during epoch $E$.
+In order to summarize the funds allocation and distribution in our job execution agnostic reward pools we will denote: $T_{N}$ the total time a given \textit{node} $N$, identified by a unique smart-contract based on a \textit{Node Deed} in the overall population of all $A$ \textbf{Naeural Processing Nodes}, is alive in the network; $T_{epoch}$ the protocol epoch time which is the interval used to calculate and distribute a round of rewards to all active nodes; $E$ the total number of epochs since the protocol genesys; $P_{N_E}$ the power score of a given node $N$ during epoch $E$.
 The final formula of the reward $R_{N_E}$ of the $Node$ $N$ at epoch $E$ is presented below in \equationautorefname{\ref{eqr:5}}.

 An important observation is that the power score $P_i$ for any node $i$ - see equations \ref{eqr:3} and \ref{eqr:4} - can have both negative as well as positive values - i.e. the power score can get penalized in the negative range.